STAR-RG/tenax/README.md

 # tenax
-Visualization tool to help people that need to evaluate production of Brazilian researchers.
+Visualization tool to help people evaluate production of Brazilian researchers.

-Often, decision makers need to judge a high volume of proposals.
-It is important to identify merit in those circumstances. tenax can help on that by (1) using as data source the database from csindexbr.org, which focuses on high-impact production and by (2) providing a simple and intuitive visualization aid.
+The primary goal of tenax is to help decision makers at research committees to identify researchers that produce high-impact work.
+It does that by (1) using the database from csindexbr.org, which focuses on high-impact production and (2) presenting results with an intuitive user interface.